ucdavisdatalab/workshop-projections/README.md

 ---------------------------------------
 # Hands-On Tutorial

+## Download the data

+The data for this workshop is available in the [data folder](https://github.com/MicheleTobias/R-Projections-Workshop/Data) in this repository, or you can [download a .zip file from FigShare](https://figshare.com/s/f68e06c4177e27d0aa47).

 ## Load the libraries we'll need.
 TIP: I add to this section as I write my code and need new libraries.
 Keep them in one place for easy reference.